Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Isospin Violating Dark Matter Models

 \section{Isospin Violating Dark Matter Models}

+After describing the indispensable technical details for our computations, we focus on two IVDM realisations that illustrate how a particular DM model may cause a strong influence on the neutrino fog prediction.

-In this section, we analyse how IVDM affects predictions of the neutrino fog.
-Within the IVDM framework, DM couples differently to protons ($f_p$) and neutrons ($f_n$), departing from the conventional assumption in standard WIMP scenarios that these interactions are equal.
+Within the IVDM framework, DM couples differently to protons ($f_p$) and neutrons ($f_n$), departing from the assumption in standard WIMP scenarios.
 Allowing for unequal proton and neutron couplings introduces an Isospin asymmetry that can lead to destructive interference.
 As a result, deviations from $f_p = f_n$ can substantially suppress the expected scattering rate for specific detector materials.
-Previous studies have examined the so-called xenophobic case, typically defined by $f_n/f_p = -0.7$, in which destructive interference weakens Xenon-based constraints and helps reconcile null Xenon results with the DAMA/LIBRA and CoGeNT observations~\cite{Feng_2011}, which are in clear tension with more recent data from COSINE-100~\cite{COSINE-100:2024nfa}.
+Previous studies have examined the so-called xenophobic case, $f_n/f_p \approx -0.7$, in which destructive interference weakens xenon-based constraints and helps reconcile null xenon results with the DAMA/LIBRA and CoGeNT observations~\cite{Feng_2011}, which are in clear tension with more recent data from COSINE-100~\cite{COSINE-100:2024nfa}.

-In this sense, there are several DM models where Isospin-violation arises naturally, for instance some supersymmetrical realisations~\cite{ZhaofengKang_2011,Lozano:2015vlv,Feng:2013vaa}, a $Z'$-DM portal model~\cite{Frandsen:2011cg}, a Two Higgs Doublet DM portal~\cite{Drozd:2015gda}, among others.
-However, in this work, we have focused on two specific realisations of IVDM: the Scotogenic and the effective $Z$ portal DM model.
+There are several DM models in which Isospin-violation arises naturally, for instance, some supersymmetric realisations~\cite{ZhaofengKang_2011,Lozano:2015vlv,Feng:2013vaa}, $Z'$-DM portal models~\cite{Frandsen:2011cg}, Two Higgs Doublet DM portal~\cite{Drozd:2015gda,Chang:2017gla}, among others~\cite{He:2016mls,He:2011gc}.
+We have focused on two specific realisations of IVDM: the Scotogenic and the effective $Z$ portal DM model.
 The first is a popular model in which the DM phenomenology and the origin of the small neutrino masses are related.
+Moreover, the Scotogenic scheme involves a family of models that are of the most relevance for DM and neutrino phenomenology.
 For this reason, several extensions of this model have been proposed recently, remarking its importance nowadays.
-The latter model, although it is a simpler realisation, is ruled out by data; still, the origin of the Isospin violation is straightforward, thus this model gives a clear example to show the effects of this asymmetry in the neutrino fog.
+The latter, although it is a simpler realisation, is ruled out by data; still, the origin of the Isospin violation is straightforward, thus this model gives a clear example to show the effects of this asymmetry in the neutrino fog.

-After describing the indispensable technical details for our computations and discussing the impact of the IVDM models on the prediction for the neutrino fog, we focus on two models that illustrate how a particular DM model may cause a strong influence on the neutrino fog prediction.
-We will discuss the case of the Scotogenic model and the effective $Z$ portal DM.
-In particular, the Scotogenic case involves a family of models that are of the most relevance for DM and neutrino phenomenology.